larabjork/larabjork.github.io/README.md

 When I'm not deep in data, you can find me walking in my neighborhood taking pictures, knitting yarn that I inherited from my grandmothers, and baking bread and cookies.

 # Project Work: ETL for East African Entrepreneurs
-In February 2023, I undertook a short-term contract with [Inkomoko](https://www.inkomoko.com/)(approximate pronunciation: "in-HO-mo-ko"), which provides impact investing and business advice to entrepreneurs in East Africa.
+In February 2023, I undertook a short-term contract with [Inkomoko](https://www.inkomoko.com/) (approximate pronunciation: "in-HO-mo-ko"), which provides impact investing and business advice to entrepreneurs in East Africa.

 ## Scope of Work
-Goal: Executive leadership needed an accurate, up-to-date dashboard  of the organization's impact over time.
+*Goal:* Executive leadership needed an accurate, up-to-date dashboard  of the organization's impact over time.
 Work was already underway on a Power BI dashboard.

-Initial Task: Many of the formulas to present organizational impact metrics had already been developed.
+* My Initial Task:* Many of the formulas to present organizational impact metrics had already been developed.
 My task(or so I thought) was to finish up the remaining formulas and create associated visualizations.

 ## Challenge: Tangled Data Model
 Inkomoko conducts baseline and endline surveys with a sample of its clients in each location.
 Data flowed from the survey tool (Kobo Toolbox) to a MySQL database and then to Power BI.